keving90/Sports-Reference-Data/README.md

 #### Brief Overview

-* The `football_db` package contains a module called `football_db_scraper.py` used for scraping comprehensive data and calculating fantasy points.
+* The `football_db` package contains a module called `football_db_scraper.py` used for scraping comprehensive data from www.footballdb.com and calculating fantasy points.
 It also contains a module called `yahoo_scraper.py` used to scrape data from a Yahoo fantasy football account.
 This data is used for confirming the fanatsy point calculations created in `football_db_scraper.py` are accurate.
 A Jupyter Notebook file is used to confirm these calculations.

 * The `pro_football_ref` package contains a module called `pro_football_ref_scraper.py`, which is used for scraping data from www.pro-football-reference.com.
 It does not include fanatsy point calculations.